hoangton/smartcash/wallets/nodeclient/send-receive.rst

    Entering the password to unlock the wallet

-Finally, you are given one final confirmation and chance to cancel your send transaction before SmartCash Node Client processes the transaction on the blockchain.
+Finally, you are given one final confirmation and chance to cancel your send transaction before SmartCash NodeClient processes the transaction on the blockchain.

 .. figure:: img/confirm.png